 Foreign exchange transactions are translated into the functional currency of the country of operation in accordance with the exchange rate set by the European Central Bank on the date of the respective transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated into functional currency in accordance with the exchange rate set by the European Central Bank on the last date of the reporting period.
 Non-monetary assets and liabilities denominated in foreign currency that are measured at fair value are translated at the exchange rate as at the date fair value was determined.
-Non-monetary items that measured in terms of historical cost or revalued amount in foreign currency are translated using the exchange rate at the date of transaction or the date of revaluation.
+Nonmonetary items that measured in terms of historical cost or revalued amount in foreign currency are translated using the exchange rate at the date of transaction or the date of revaluation.

-Profit or loss relating to fluctuations in the exchange rate on assets and liabilities denominated in a foreign currency are recognized in the statement of comprehensive income in the period in which the fluctuation occurs Intangible assets
+Profit or loss relating to fluctuations in the exchange rate on assets and liabilities denominated in a foreign currency are recognized in the statement of comprehensive income in the period in which fluctuation occurs.

+Intangible assets

-Intangible assets comprise software, goodwill and other intangible assets acquired in business combination.
-Intangible assets are carried at acquisition cost, less accumulated amortisation and impairment losses, if any.
-Amortisation is calculated on a straight-line basis over the estimated useful life of the asset.
+Intangible assets comprise software.
+Intangible assets are carried at acquisition cost, less accumulated amortization and impairment losses, if any.
+Amortization is calculated on a straight-line basis over the estimated useful life of the asset.